rwahowa/Linux-commands/README.md

 1. **CTRL + Z** suspend a running process and place it in the background.
 Type `fg` , then enter to bring it back to the foreground.

+1. **CTRL + R** Used in the linux terminal to search through commands history.
+Type what you remember, and the most recent matching history commands will be displayed.
+Press `ctrl + r` again to cycle through the next command. `ctrl + shift + r` will navigate in the other direction.
+Press `ctrl + g` to get back to terminal and close the reverse search mode.

 ## Git commands for daily use

 1. **`git init`**: For initializing new repository in the current folder.